 Encapsulating asbestos, which means covering it with a protective barrier to reduce any risk of exposure, can lower abatement costs.
 Discuss it with the asbestos abatement company before work begins.

-Now that you understand some of the intricacies of asbestos, its dangers to you and others, the importance of properly removing it from a structure and the costs involved, you are better equipped to make the right decision.
+Now that you understand some of the intricacies of asbestos, the danger it poses to you and others, the importance of properly removing it from a structure and the costs involved, you are better equipped to make the right decision.